UBC-MDS/speed_dating_analysis/README.md

 3. Log into Rstudio Server with username `rstudio` and password `key_to_dating`

-4. To run the analysis and to create the corresponding output report, navigate to the `Terminal` tab (if you are unable to locate it, go to `Tools` bar at the top, navigate to `Terminal`, and select `New Terminal`) on Rstudio Server and run the following command to run the bash file, which will (1) run all of the analyses and save their outputs and (2) generate a `html` report summarizing the analyses:
+4. To run the analysis and to create the corresponding output report, navigate to the `Terminal` tab on Rstudio Server and run the following command to run the bash file, which will (1) run all of the analyses and save their outputs and (2) generate a `html` report summarizing the analyses:

 ```
 bash analysis_script_and_output_bash_file.sh